skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 ``--tape-analysis`` option to see the timings and EAR bit readings of the pulses on a tape.

+If the ``--screen`` option is given and pygame is installed, ``tap2sna.py`` will use it to render the Spectrum's screen contents at 50 frames per second with a scale factor of 2 while the simulated LOAD is running.
+The frame rate and scale factor can be changed by setting the ``ScreenFps`` and ``ScreenScale`` configuration parameters.

 ACCELERATORS
 ============
 The ``accelerator`` simulated LOAD configuration parameter must be either a